 Public insults.
 Conflict.
 Persecution.
 Prison.
 Confiscated Property.
 The readers of the the New Testament letter of Hebrews experienced all this in the early days of their walk with Jesus.
 While I cannot attest to this kind of suffering, I do know trial—wrecked car, bureaucracy headaches, ant infestation, health issues, the passing of loved ones.
 Like the early Christians, I too need the author’s counsel on facing trying times.

 I like to cross things off my to-do list.
 I use tear-off notepads and make lists and lists of what needs to get done today and in the coming days.
 My lists include unwanted tasks as well as life-giving ones.
 Then I set to work to accomplish them and cross them off.
 Done.
 Finished.
 Wrapped up.
 Nice and neat.
 List tossed in the trash.
 While some of my friends enjoy the process, I find more delight in the completion.
 Only then can I rest.

-That's me in the center with my mom, dad and younger sister in our "Robinson Crusoe" home in Kaisenik, PNG.
+That's me in the center with my mom, dad and younger sister in our "Robinson Crusoe" home in Kaisenik, Papua New Guinea.
 Over the course of my 51 years, I have lived in many different homes and slept on countless guest beds and couches.
-In Papua New Guinea, we had a village home, and our mission base … Continue reading God is My Home
+In Papua New Guinea, we had a village home, and our … Continue reading God is My Home